 The colors you select may also affect the cost and physical aspects such as temperature.
 For example, dark colors covering a light house may take more coats of paint for sufficient coverage.
 Dark colors will absorb heat on a sunny day, requiring your primer to provide a more flexible base.
 Dark colors may be too “hot” for a deck where you want to relax and stay cool on a summer day.

-As a color strategist, I recently helped a Bed and Breakfast owner determine exterior colors and other decorative aspects for the business in a residential neighborhood.
-The goal was to create a unique but welcoming and relaxing color scheme that would fit into the surroundings (mountains ocean, glaciers), the neighborhood (an eclectic mix of neutral and colorful homes) and work with the landscaping (colorful flowers, primarily in shades of purple dominated by rose bushes with primarily fuchsia blooms.
+As a certified color strategist, I did a color consultation for this Bed and Breakfast to determine exterior colors and design for this business in a residential neighborhood.
+The goal was to create a unique but welcoming and relaxing color scheme that would fit into the surroundings (mountains ocean, glaciers), the neighborhood (an eclectic mix of neutral and colorful homes) and work with the landscaping (colorful flowers, primarily in shades of purple and pink, dominated by rose bushes with fuchsia blooms.
 The roof was blue and there were no other fixed finishes to consider.
-I had previously done Interior Design work for this Bed and Breakfast which helped at least double the income and bookings and helped with branding and attracting the ideal customer identified for the business.
+I had previously done Interior Design work for this Bed and Breakfast which doubled the income and bookings, and helped with branding and attracting the ideal customer identified for the business.
 Ideal customers were retired professional couples interested in outdoor adventures, wildlife viewing, bird watching and art.
-The current brand was colorful, relaxing, artistic and luxurious, but comfortable and down to earth.
+The current brand was colorful, relaxing, artistic and luxurious and down to earth.
+The style was coastal, based on the location next to the ocean.

 A deep, rich teal color (Sherwin Williams Moscow Midnight) was selected for the walls to harmonize with the roof and surrounding mountains and ocean.
 It also worked well with the neighborhood which had numerous blue and turquoise houses (mainly lighter shades).
 The dark color made the colors of all the flowers in the landscaping “pop”, particularly the purples, yellows and reds.
 It also blended perfectly with the greenery of the landscaping and mountains.